• Skip to primary navigation

 • Punch down the dough and divide into two equal parts.
 Roll each of them into a log and divide into 20-24 pieces.
 Shape each piece into a ball and roll on breadcrumbs to coat.
 Arrange balls about 1-inch apart on a silicone mat or baking sheet.
 Cover with a cloth and allow to rise for about 1 hour or until doubled in size.

-• Bake in a preheated oven at 350 degrees Fahrenheit for about 15 to 20 minutes or until crisp and golden brown.
+• Bake in a preheated oven at 350 degrees Fahrenheit for about 15 to 20 minutes or until light golden brown outside.
 Serve while hot.

 Notes